vrutberg/VRPicker/README.md

 ## License

-VRSlider is available under the MIT license.
+VRPicker is available under the MIT license.
 See the LICENSE file for more info.